Training Outcomes Within Your Budget!

 Fiction is perhaps the most well-known type of Creative Writing.
 It involves inventing characters, settings, and plotlines from scratch.
 Writers have the freedom to create entire worlds and realities, whether they're set in the past, present, future, or even in alternate dimensions.

 Novels, short stories, novellas, and flash fiction are all forms of fiction that engage readers through compelling characters, intriguing conflicts, and imaginative settings.
-From fantasy realms to gritty crime dramas, fiction transports readers to new and exciting places.
+In the ongoing debate of Fiction vs Nonfiction, fiction offers an escape from reality, transporting readers to new and exciting places.
+From fantasy realms to gritty crime dramas, fiction creates immersive worlds that captivate the imagination.

 2) Poetry